grking/python-wayland/docs/api/overview.md

 # API Documentation

-All the Wayland interfaces are available in the [`wayland` namespace.](../wayland/index.md)
+All the Wayland interfaces are available in the [`wayland`](../wayland/index.md) namespace.

-`wayland.client` provides additional functionality that is not part of the low-level Wayland protocol.
-Helper or convenience functions to assist with developing using `python-wayland`.
+`wayland.client` provides additional library specific functionality that is not part of the Wayland protocol itself.

+* [`wayland.client`][wayland.client]
+* [`wayland.client.package`][wayland.client.package]

 ## Wayland Protocol Debugger

-The most useful feature is the Wayland protocol debugger.
+A stand alone terminal Wayland protocol debugger is included.
 This allows you to monitor all requests and events between your application and the Wayland compositor.

 ![Wayland debugger interface](../assets/images/wayland-debugger.png)